 National Youth Theater, like the rest of the world, continues to find itself in uncharted territory.
-Our management team has spent many hours behind the scenes working out a plan that we feel best encompasses the health & safety of all involved, the hopes & desires of our NYT families, and the best scenarios given current options.
+Our management team has spent many hours behind the scenes working out a plan that we feel best encompasses the health & safety of all involved, the hopes & desires of our NYT families, and the best scenarios given current information and options.

 We understand that some families will be ready to participate now, while others may not.
-If you or a close family member have any increased health risks, or live with anyone over the age of 65, we strongly recommend you do not participate at this time.
+If you or a close family member have any increased health risks, or live with anyone over the age of 65, we strongly recommend you DO NOT participate at this time.
 Additionally, we encourage you to sit out this season if you are anxious about any of our guidelines.
 We expect each family to make the decision that best suits them and their children.
 And we respect any decisions that are made.

 - All participants (students, staff, volunteers) will be screened upon arrival to any camp, rehearsal, or performance (from here on referred to as “activity”).

 - No one with any symptoms of illness is allowed to attend.
 Even if symptoms are mild, or thought to be from an illness other than CV-19, participation will be denied.